The person at the center of this case

 Who were the two unknown males Hosmer left with on May 31, 2016?

-Where in Tennessee was Hosmer allegedly abandoned, and can this location be verified?
+Where exactly in Tennessee was Hosmer when he called his mother, and can that location be traced?

 Joshua G. Hosmer disappeared on May 31, 2016, after leaving his sister's Sacramento home with two unknown males in an unknown vehicle.
-Weeks later, he called his mother claiming to be abandoned in Tennessee and requesting money, which she wired to him—marking the last contact from him.
-His transient lifestyle and frequent cross-country travel to Grateful Dead concerts complicate efforts to locate him, and investigators still seek information about the two men he left with and their vehicle.
+Weeks later, he called his mother from Tennessee claiming to have been abandoned and requesting money, which she wired to him—marking the last known contact with family.
+His transient lifestyle and frequent cross-country travel to Grateful Dead concerts complicate efforts to locate him, and investigators seek information about the two men he left with and his whereabouts since that final call.

 Try asking